 Proposers who have submitted responsive Technical Proposals will be invited by the Committee to make a presentation on the date identified in the Milestone Schedule.
+Presentations may be held in person or via telephone and/or video conference.
+If SCDOT elects to hold the presentations via a telephone and/or video conference, SCDOT will notify Proposers in advance of the date of the presentations.
 The Committee will be present during the presentations.
-The Committee may prepare questions and these questions may be sent to the Proposers prior to the presentation.
-The presentation will be scheduled for 50 minutes.
+The Committee may prepare Clarification and/or Communication questions and these questions may be sent to the Proposers by the SCDOT POC prior to the presentation.
+The purpose is to highlight the key elements of their Proposal and to provide an opportunity to verbally answer questions through an open dialog.
+Proposers will be permitted to ask questions during the presentation.
+The presentation will be scheduled for 1 hour and 20 minutes 50 minutes.
 SCDOT will terminate the presentation promptly at the end of the allotted time.
 The format for the Proposer's presentations is:

-- Introduction of key individuals (5 minutes) (Proposer) - Presentation by Proposer (20 minutes) (Proposer) - Questions from the Committee on the presentation (15 minutes) (SCDOT) - Wrap-up (10 minutes) (Proposer)
+- Introduction of key individuals (5 minutes) (Proposer) - Highlight of Key Elements Presentation by Proposer (maximum of 20 minutes) (Proposer) - Clarification and Communication Q&A, Open Dialogue Questions from the Committee on the presentation (15 minutes) (SCDOT and Proposer) - Wrap-up (10 minutes) (Proposer)

-The Proposer's attendees may consist of the POC, key individuals identified in the Proposer's Statement of Qualifications, and other personnel shown on the Proposer's organization chart.
+The Proposer's attendees may consist of the Proposer's POC, key individuals identified in the Proposer's Statement of Qualifications, and other personnel shown on the Proposer's organization chart.
 However, the number of attendees shall not exceed 12 individuals.

 The presentation will allow the Proposers an opportunity to further explain any aspect of their Technical Proposals, but will not be an opportunity to modify the contents of the proposal.
 The presentation shall not be used to fill in missing or incomplete information that was required in the Technical Proposal.
 The presentation shall not be used as an opportunity by the Proposers to improve or supplement their proposals.
 The presentation will not constitute discussions or negotiations.
 Proposers will not be permitted to ask questions of the Committee during the presentation.
-The Technical Proposal submitted electronically to the SCDOT will be made available to the Proposer via a computer with large monitors suitable for display to the Committee and the Proposer's attendees.
+If presentations are held in person, the Technical Proposal submitted electronically to the SCDOT will be made available to the Proposer via a computer with large monitors suitable for display to the Committee and the Proposer's attendees.
 The Proposers will be able to navigate through their proposal and plans via the SCDOT provided computer access.
+If, SCDOT elects to hold presentations via telephone and/or video conference, the Proposers are responsible for setting up the conference and shall provide the login information to their attendees and SCDOT POCs for distribution to the Committee in advance of the presentations.
+If a video conference is used, Proposers are responsible for displaying a copy of their Technical Proposal, as previously submitted to SCDOT, on the video conference screen.

-The Proposers shall not bring additional information, including additional copies of the proposal, additional plan sheets, design calculations or handouts to the presentation and shall limit their discussion to the material provided as a part of their Technical Proposal, and any clarifying questions posed by SCDOT.
+The Proposers shall not bring share additional information, including additional copies of the proposal, additional plan sheets, design calculations or handouts to for the presentation and shall limit their discussion to the material provided as a part of their Technical Proposal, and any clarifying questions posed by SCDOT.